GateNet-IO/docs.gatenet.io/docs/faq.md

 <details>
   <summary>What Blockchains does GATENet use?</summary>
   <div>
     <div>Alongside public blockchains, the GATENet Network has the in-house GSX STACS protocol and the Polymesh blockchain, created by Polymath, in which GATENet is a node operator.
 We are continually working toward adding more protocols to our network.
-If you’re interesting in collaborations, please contact: XXXXXXXX@gatenet.io</div>
+If you’re interesting in collaborations, please contact: <a href="mailto:info@gatenet.io">info@gatenet.io</a></div>
   </div>
 </details>